TheArturthur/CoppermindScraper/Cosmere/Lanna Write.md

 |**Universe**|[[Cytoverse\|Cytoverse]]|
 |**Introduced In**|*[[Defending Elysium\|Defending Elysium]]*|

+> [!warning] This page or section contains spoilers for *[[Blightfall (book)\|Blightfall]]*!This may include worldbuilding details or key plot elements from this book.
+If you don't want to see this information, consider using the Time Machine.

 > [!info] This page or section needs to be updated with new information for *[[Cytonic (book)\|Cytonic]]*!Be aware that in its current state, it may not include all additional content yet.

 **Lanna Write** is an operative of the [[Phone Company\|Phone Company]] and the wife of its chief operative, [[Jason Write\|Jason Write]].
 She often acts as Jason's support operative and manages the Phone Company's Central Operations.